bojanb98/code-context/core/README.md

 ## Graph Edges (experimental)

-`core.graph.GraphBuilder` can derive optional GraphRAG edges from the Tree-Sitter chunks that the splitter produces.
+`core.graph.GraphEdgeBuilder` can derive optional GraphRAG edges from the Tree-Sitter chunks that the splitter produces.
 The builder currently emits four edge types:
 - `PARENT_OF`: structural nesting (class → method, function → inner function)
 - `CONTINUES`: sequential segments produced when an oversize chunk is split
 - `CALLS`: call-site references that resolve to known symbols